 Download Membership Application here

-Today, in North America and across the world, innovation is the principle source of differentiated and defensible advantage for operating companies.
+Across the world, innovation is the principal source of differentiated and defensible competitive advantage for individuals and enterprises.
 Innovation is the basis of advantaged products and services, and it drives sales and profits.
 It is the source of jobs.
-It is the engine of the economy.
-Yet the intricacies of the innovation economy are not well-understood by our political, financial, and business leaders.
+It is the engine of the global economy.
+Yet the intricacies of IC management are not well-understood by our political, financial, and business leaders.

-In addition, in business schools around the world, IP management is not treated seriously as a business subject.
-In fact, to the extent it is dealt with at all, IP is taught as a legal subject, not as the largest component of value in the modern corporation.
-IP valuation, the business processes employed in IP management, and IP strategy are barely touched upon.
+In addition, in business schools around the world, IC management is not treated seriously as a business subject.
+In fact, to the extent it is dealt with at all, IC management is taught as a legal subject, not as the management of the largest component of value in the modern enterprise (i.e. 80 percent of the equity value of publicly traded companies).
+IC valuation, the business processes employed in IC management (both risk mitigation and value extraction), IC sharing and protection with third parties, and IC strategy are barely touched upon.

-No wonder IP and its value are nearly invisible to most of our business, financial, and political leaders.
-They have little if any instruction in it.
+IC and its value are, therefore, nearly invisible to most of our business, financial, and political leaders and thinkers.
+They have little, if any, grounding in it.
 There is little accounting for it.
-And very often, no one has business responsibility for its protection and management, outside of the attorneys.
+And very often, no one outside the legal department has explicit responsibility for its protection and management.